historicalnetworkresearch/lausanne/practical.md

 ### Accommodation

 The conference has no specific recommendations for accommodation.
 Note that Lausanne is a place where the mountains meet the lake, and the city is therefore very steep: give preference to accommodation close to the M2 metro line (the city's vertical spine).
-The campus is located outside the city, so there are few hotels directly on site, but the metro makes accommodation in the city absolutely possible.
+The campus is located outside the city, so there are few hotels directly on site, but the metro makes accommodation in the city absolutely convenient.

 ### More